Johann-Pinto/Predicting-Student-Attentiveness-using-OpenCV/README.md

 # Steps to run the Program :
 1. Install all the required library packages in your python environment.
 2. Drowsiness_Detection.py can then be run.
-A new window will popup with your webcamera turning on.
+A new window will popup with the webcamera turning on and the video will displayed on this window.
+The program will detect face and check if the eyes are opened or closed to predict if the student is attentive or not attentive.
 To exit the program , press the ESC key.
 3. Run cam_calibration.py, this will give the approximate focal length as output.
 This focal length has to be modified in the headposedlib.py for correct implementation.
 4. In headposedlib.py, modify the focal length 'f' to the nearest intger value received as output of the cam_calibration.py program.

 ![image](https://user-images.githubusercontent.com/78135669/145556212-e2795a21-58cd-4875-a7ac-1782cf889519.png)

 5. After updating the focal length 'f', run headposedlib.py.
-A new window will popup with your webcamera turning on and your video will displayed on this window.To exit the program, press the ESC key.
+A new window will popup with the webcamera turning on and the video will displayed on this window.The program will estimate the position of the head to predict if the student is attentive or not attentive.
+To exit the program, press the ESC key.

 ##### Note : The face detector models used to run Drowsiness_Detection.py and headposedlib.py are given for reference.
 Both these programs can be run after the required libraries are installed.
 Both these programs will open a new window with your video capture through the webcam and will detect the face on the video.
 To exit these programs, press the ESC key.